schleuder/schleuder-cli/README.md

 Configuration
 -------------

-SchleuderConf reads its settings from a file that it by default expects at `$HOME/.schleuder-cli/schleuder-cli.yml`.
+SchleuderCli reads its settings from a file that it by default expects at `$HOME/.schleuder-cli/schleuder-cli.yml`.
 To make it read a different file set the environment variable `SCHLEUDER_CLI_CONFIG` to the path to your file.
 E.g.:

     SCHLEUDER_CLI_CONFIG=/usr/local/etc/schleuder-cli.yml schleuder-cli ...

 The configuration file specifies how to connect to the Schleuder API.
 To see an example have a look at the [defaults file](/etc/schleuder-cli.yml).

-If you didn't change the defaults in the Schleuder configuration file you don't need a configuration file for SchleuderConf.
+If you didn't change the defaults in the Schleuder configuration file you don't need a configuration file for SchleuderCli.

 Usage
 -----